spookylukey/django-views-the-right-way/docs/_sources/url-parameters.rst.txt

 and the next part to be the “slug” for the product — a URL-friendly version of the name (e.g ``white-t-shirt`` instead of "White T-Shirt").

-We can do that as follow:
+We can do that as follows:

 .. code-block:: python